VishalRamki/node-vlive-downloader/readme.md

 An automatic Vlive video downloader which, Given the URI:

-1. Automatically downloads the `vod_play_videoInfo.json` file which is dynamically loaded.
+1. Automatically downloads the dynamically created `JSON` file.
 2. Downloads the Video format specified by a user string.
 3. Merges **ALL** the available subtitles with the file specified above into an `*.mkv` file